prashiddhipokhrel/Using-ML-to-predict-heart-diseases/README.md

 In today’s world technology has become a very integral part of medicine.
 Machine learning is the science and art of programming computers so they can learn from the data and experience.
 Furthermore, Machine Learning is also used in a variety of medicinal fields.
-It is used by medical researchers and clinicians to study disease, make predictions, invent medicines, treat disease, etc. For this capstone, I wanted to see how useful machine learning can be in studying and predicting diseases.
+It is used by medical researchers and clinicians to study disease, make predictions, invent medicines, treat disease, etc. For this project, I wanted to see how useful machine learning can be in studying and predicting diseases.
 So, I have taken a dataset from Kaggle to learn about predicting heart disease using certain attributes and see if there is a relationship between the variables using different models.
 The presence of heart disease is denoted by the